 The default session type is VNC, thus the '-t vnc' option could be omitted within the following examples.
-The call is identical to
+The call ctys -t VNC -a create=l:test is identical to ctys -a create=l:test

 This behaviour could be changed within the configuration file 'ctys-conf.sh' by the variable 'DEFAULT_C_SESSIONTYPE'.
 For future safety of scripts despite the pre-set default the session type should be provided explicitly.